Leader Gestures – The basics of decency and respect

 The Queen is somewhere around here

 The procedure seems straightforward.
 Walk side-by-side through a column of honor guards.
 How difficult can it be?
-Even with what appeared to be instruction from the Queen, Trump either did not listen and/or did not care about the process.
+Even with what appeared to be instruction from the Queen, Trump either did not listen and/or did not care about the procedure.
 Leaving the Queen momentarily in his shadow, he gave the impression that the ceremony was only to honor his presence.
-During the short promenade Trump not once looked at the Queen.
+During the short promenade, Trump not once looked at the Queen.

 Put aside for a moment their titles and all the pomp and circumstance.
 An older man (72) is walking with an even older woman (92).
 As fit as Queen Elisabeth II is she is elderly and walking on an uneven surface.
 Wouldn’t it be proper and kind for the man to walk by her side?
 That is at a minimum.
 The extra step would be to offer his arm.
 The picture below offers a striking contrast to what easily could have been.
 The facial expressions in each picture says it all.